groupvine/gv-doc/4-feed/4-feedViews.md

 Listing View.
 You’ll then see each email has a **JHJHJHicon-needed** icon to toggle through and change an email’s visibility setting.
-Each email also has an **ellipsis (three vertical dots) JHJHJHicon-needed** to a menu of these additional email actions (these actions are also available from a live email’s “hamburger” **JHJHJHicon-needed** icon menu located in the top right corner).
+Each email also has an **ellipsis (three vertical dots) JHJHJHicon-needed** to a menu of these additional email actions (these actions are also available from a live email’s “hamburger” **JHJHJHicon-needed** icon menu located in the top right corner **JHJHJHof-what?).

 **JHJHJHtext-needed to introduce these bullets below:**